p-slash/qsonic/docs/source/example.rst

 Reading spectra
 ---------------

+Here's an example code snippet to use IO interface.

 .. code-block::
-    :caption: Here's an example code snippet to use IO interface.

     import numpy as np
     import qsonic.catalog